I focus on the business of social and environmental impact.

 As an advocate, Will co-founded the Next Generation Advisory Council in support of the Environmental Law & Policy Center's strategy to engage younger stakeholders.
 Most recently, Will rode his bicycle from Canada to the Gulf of Mexico along the Mississippi River raising money to empower young women cyclists on Chicago's West Side.

-Will is excited about opportunities building sustainable businesses.
+Will is excited about opportunities building sustainable businesses and celebrating local flora, fauna and craft through single origin spirits.